cmwylie19/serverless-deployments/README.md

 ## Installing Serverless on OpenShift
-We will start the lab by installing Serverless in OpenShift via the OpenShift Serverless Operator.
+We will start by installing Serverless in OpenShift via the OpenShift Serverless Operator.
 If you are using [minikube](https://gitlab.consulting.redhat.com/appdev-coe/cloud-native-appdev-enablement/serverless-enablement/introduction/-/blob/master/minikube.md) you can skip to the section on installing the knative cli.

 ### Install the serverless operator
 ```
-$ oc apply -f operator.yaml
+oc apply -f operator.yaml
 ```

 ### Deploy the serverless operator subscription
 ```
-$ oc apply -f operator-subscription.yaml
+oc apply -f operator-subscription.yaml
 ```

 ### Create a project knative-serving
 ```
-$ oc new-project knative-serving
+oc new-project knative-serving
 ```

 ### Install the Knative serving operator